 Introduction

-To help determine the subsurface structure, and hence favorable exploration targets, the Utah Geological Survey (UGS) acquired new gravity data in Priority Areas 1; Priority Area was closed due to security concernsNew gravity stations are located in areas of historically poor coverage to leverage the existing data coverage and .
-Figure A-1 shows the study area with existing and new gravity stations; note that seven existing stations were reoccupied to determine offsets between the 1970s-era data and new gravity stations.
+To help determine the subsurface structure, and hence favorable exploration targets, the Utah Geological Survey (UGS) acquired new gravity data in Priority Areas 1, 2, and the southern part of Priority Area 3; the northern part of Priority Area 3 was closed due to security concerns.
+Some gravity measurements and gravity modeling, primarily Cook et al., 1964, have been performed in this area but generally, the gravity coverage is sparse.
+New gravity stations for this investigation are located in areas of historically poor coverage.
+Locations were selected to leverage the existing data coverage and maximize the extent of the gravity mapping.
+Figure A-1 shows the study area with existing and new gravity stations; note that seven existing stations (collected during previous investigations) were reoccupied during this survey to determine offsets between the 1970s-era data and the new gravity stations.

 INSERT FIGURE A-1

 A total of 686 new stations provided coverage at 800 and 400 m in-line spacing (E-W), and ~2 km cross-line spacing (N-S).
-Most stationss however, some areas were inaccessible due to ground conditions, such as active evaporation ponds or deep mud.

-As with any exploration gravity project, it is important to have accurate position information for each station, as well as accurate gravity readings.
-Trimble survey-grade dual-frequency receivers were used for positioning during the gravity readings.
+Most stations were accessed using All Terrain Vehicles (ATVs); however, some areas were inaccessible due to ground conditions, such as active evaporation ponds or deep mud.
+Trimble survey-grade dual-frequency receivers were used for positioning each station during the gravity readings.

-Exploration gravity data, such as acquired in the UGS survey, reflects the density etween surface and the center of the Earth.
-However, because deep structure has small amplitude and large wavelengths, it is possible to focus on the near-surface structure by removing a large-scale anomaly signal.
+Exploration gravity data, such as acquired in the UGS survey, reflects the density and depth of the subsurface materials between land surface and the center of the Earth.
+However, because deep structure has small amplitude and large wavelengths, it is possible to focus the interpreted gravity signal on the near-surface structure by removing a large-scale anomaly signal.
 Note that the gravity data presented here is quoted in mGal, which are equivalent to 10-5 m/s2; the average Earth gravity field is 980,000 mGal.

-Based on assembled portions of geologic maps of the region around the study area, the basement be a mix of quartzite and limestone. ediment cover is lacustrine, but maps show only undifferentiated alluvium.
-Cross sections assembled from a number of neighboring maps, due to the lack of exposures in the study area and the large scale of maps covering the site.
+Based on assembled portions of geologic maps of the region around the study area, the basement is interpreted to be a mix of Paleozoic sedimentary rocks, mostly quartzite and limestone.
+There are few exposures of bedrock in the study area, and only at the extreme edges, so actual basement lithology can only be inferred.
+The sedimentary cover is lacustrine, but maps show only undifferentiated alluvium.
+Cross sections were assembled from a number of neighboring maps, due to the lack of exposures in the study area and the large scale of maps covering the site.
 A detailed geologic map of the area immediately west of the study area (Leppy Peak Quadrangle) was particularly useful.
 Cross sections were also assembled from the Gold Hill and Pilot Peak quadrangles for comparison.
-There are few exposures of bedrock in the study area, and only at the extreme edges, so actual basement lithology can only be inferred.
-There was no provision for sampling of the project area to determine rock densities, and the lack of exposures in the study area limits sampling anyway.
-Rock densities have therefore been assumed based on averages for the various rock types.
+Due to the lack of basement exposures in the study area, rock densities have therefore been assumed based on averages for the various rock types.

 Data Acquisition & Processing